top of page

 Adding a subwoofer with well designed crossover filter can eliminate these issues thus much louder SPL with low distortion can be attained.

-Thermoguide's small size ( 20X20X20 cm ) near field subwoofers are intended to be placed on desktop with Low cost monitor speakers placed on top of them, thus perfect acoustic wave front alignment can be achieved at listener's ear height.
+Thermoguide's small size ( 20X20X20 cm ) near field subwoofers are intended to be placed on desktop with low cost monitor speakers placed on top of them, thus perfect acoustic wave front alignment can be achieved at listener's ear height.

 Our Desktop subwoofers blend well with any near field monitors by using 4th order Linkwitz Riley cross over filters at 100 or 200 Hz where the monitors are relatively flat with smooth phase shift.